ovh/docs/pages/web/hosting/wordpress_first-steps/guide.en-au.md

 ### Assign a category to an item

-To assign an item to one or more categories, click `Items`{.action}.
+To assign an item to one or more categories, click `Posts`{.action}.
 You will have the list containing all the articles and their statuses.
 Hover over the title of the item you want to classify and click `Quick Edit`{.action}:

 ![WordPress - Categorise a post](images/wordpress_first_steps_15.png){.thumbnail}